Modular many-valued semantics for combined logics: Examples and applications

 Take a signature $\Sigma$ whose only connective is implication, that is, ${\to}\in\Sigma^{(2)}$ and consider the $\Sigma$-Nmatrix $\MPt=\tuple{\{0,1\},\{1\},\cdot_\MPt}$ where $\to_\MPt=\rightsquigarrow_{\TWO'}$ as defined in Example~\ref{platypuses}.
 That is to say that $\tuple{\Sigma,\vdash_\MPt}$ is the logic axiomatized by the rule of \emph{modus ponens}.

 Obviously, $\vdash^{\Int}_\MPt{=}\vdash_\mathsf{int}$, and Theorem~\ref{adding} tells us that it is characterized by the PNmatrix $\MPt\ast\Mt_{\Int}$.
 Since $\MPt$ is finite and $\Mt_{\Int}$ is denumerable, we can conclude that $\MPt\ast\Mt_{\Int}$ is denumerable, which means that intuitionistic propositional logic can be characterized by a single denumerable PNmatrix.
-This is a remarkable property of PNmatrices, witnessing their compactification abilities, as it contrasts with the known fact that a characteristic matrix for intuitionistic logic needs to be non-denumerable~\cite{godel,wronski74,Wojcicki88}. $\triangle$ \end{example}
+This is a remarkable property of PNmatrices, witnessing their compression abilities, and contrasts with the known fact that intuitionistic logic cannot be characterized by a countable matrix~\cite{godel,wronski74,Wojcicki88}. $\triangle$ \end{example}

 Nicer, finite-valued, semantics can be obtained in particularly well-behaved scenarios, which (unsurprisingly) do not include the examples above.
 We refer to reader to~\cite{addax} for further details.